dcpurton/biblatex-sbl/README.md

 * You should be able to then run:

     ```
-    xelatex sblref
+    xelatex biblatex-sbl-test
-    biber sblref
+    biber biblatex-sbl-test
-    xelatex sblref
+    xelatex biblatex-sbl-test
-    xelatex sblref
+    xelatex biblatex-sbl-test
     ```

-* `sblref.pdf` contains all examples in the 2nd edition of the SBL Handbook of Style.
+* `biblatex-sbl-test.pdf` contains all examples in the 2nd edition of the SBL Handbook of Style.

 ## Installing

-Put the contents of the latex directory into `$TEXMFHOME/tex/latex/biblatex-sbl/`
+Put the contents of the `latex` directory into `$TEXMFHOME/tex/latex/biblatex-sbl/`

+Put the contexts of the `doc` directory into `$TEXMFHOME/doc/latex/biblatex-sbl/`

 You can find `$TEXMFHOME` by running: